pjcozzi/Articles/CIS565/GitHubRepo/README.md

 * [WebGL Interactive Water](https://github.com/dblsai/WebGL-Fluid) by Binglu Du and Xingjie Ma

-Each feature is highlighted with a screenshot (animated gifs actually work quite well for this project).
+In this project, each feature is highlighted with a screenshot (animated gifs actually work quite well here).
 Scroll down to the `Water Simulationn` section where they introduce the components of the fluid simulation with screenshots starting with just the height map and then building up to object interaction.

-The representative image for [Surface Mesh Reconstruction from RGBD Images](https://github.com/cboots/RGBD-to-Mesh) also nicely builds up its features:
+The representative image for [Surface Mesh Reconstruction from RGBD Images](https://github.com/cboots/RGBD-to-Mesh) also nicely builds up its features and pipeline:

 ![](Figures/rgbd-to-mesh.png)